 Enjoy 0% p.a introductory rates on balance transfers and purchases combined with a competitive annual fee.

 - $0 p.a. annual fee for the first year ($55 p.a. thereafter) annual fee

 - 0% p.a. for 14 months on balance transfers

 - Up to 55 days interest free

-Comparison of 0% balance transfer & purchase Credit Cards
+Compare 0% balance transfer & purchase credit cards

 What types of no interest credit cards are available?

 There are many types of no interest credit cards on the market to suit different types of cardholders.
 From credit cards with 0% on purchases and balance transfers to cards with low cash advance rates, you can compare the different interest-free options below:

 If you have a big-ticket purchase coming up (such as new furniture) or you know that your spending is due to increase (for example, for Christmas or a birthday), a 0% purchase credit card could help you repay your purchases faster without additional interest costs.
 0% purchase rates are usually only in place for a promotional period (which can vary from 3 to 18 months) and will revert to a higher interest rate thereafter.
 Therefore, you should do your best to repay the entire balance before the introductory offer ends to minimise your total costs.